Quiz: How Much Do You Know About Invasive Species in the US?: Zoo

 Broadly speaking, an invasive species is non-native and whose introduction causes environmental harm, pushing out the native species.
 Have you heard of Red Fire Ants?
 How about the Sea Lamprey?
 Then there's the Asian Citrus Psyllid that does damage to the trees that produce your favorite breakfast juice.
 In most cases, these invasive species have common features: high rates of reproduction, no known predators, and easy prey.
 Has your mind been invaded with the correct answers?
 Then it's time to take this quiz and see how much you really know about the world around you.
 Start now by clicking the button below.

-Which one is originally from Burmese and is wreaking havoc in the Florida Everglades?
+Which one is originally from Myanmar and is wreaking havoc in the Florida Everglades?

 No one knows how Burmese pythons were originally introduced into the Florida Everglades, but it only takes two of them to make babies.
 These pythons give birth to about four dozen babies every year.
 The growth of their population may be why the populations of raccoons, opossums, bobcats, marsh and cottontail rabbits, as well as foxes, are down.